cloudnative-pg/cloudnative-pg.github.io/README.md

 - `HUGO_SECURITY_NODE_PERMISSIONS_ALLOWREAD='*'` widens Hugo's default
   Node permission policy so `browserslist` (loaded by `postcss-preset-env`) can walk parent directories looking for its config.
-- To build without drafts, replace `npm run dev` with `npm run prod`.
+- To serve without drafts, replace `npm run dev` with `npm run prod`.
+- The image tag pins Hugo `0.161.1`; bump it as the project's Hugo version advances.

 ### CSS